-5.4 Sinch shall use strong authentication multi-factor) for remote access and users connecting from an untrusting network.
+5.4.
+Sinch shall use strong authentication (multi-factor) for remote access users and users connecting from untrusted network.

 7. Physical and environmental security

-8. Admissing to the Customer’s premises and the Customer’s leased premises
+8. Admission to the Customer’s premises and the Customer’s leased premises

-8.1 Sinch’s admission to the Customer’s premises and property (such as datacenter buildings, office buildings, technical sites) is subject to the following:
+8.1.
+Sinch’s admission to the Customer’s premises and property (such as datacentre buildings, office buildings, technical sites) is subject to the following:

-(i) Sinch shall follow local regulations (such as regulations for “restricted areas”) for the Customer’s premises when performing the assignments under the Agreement;
+a.
+Sinch shall follow local regulations (such as regulations for “restricted areas”) for the Customer’s premises when performing the assignments under the SA.

-(ii) Sinch personnel shall carry ID card or a visitor’s badge visible at all times when working within the Customer’s premises;
+b.
+Sinch Personnel shall carry ID card or a visitor’s badge visible at all time when working within the Customer’s premises.

-(iv) Keys or key cards shall be personally signed for by Sinch personnel and shall be handled accordingly to the written rules given upon receipt.
+d.
+Keys or key cards shall be personally signed for by Sinch personnel and shall be handled according to the written rules given upon receipt.

-(viii) Sinch personnel shall not allow unauthorized persons access to the premises.
+h.
+Sinch Personnel shall not allow unauthorized persons access to the premises.

 9. Operations security

-9.4 Sinch shall log and regularly review activities towards processed data.
+9.4.
+Sinch shall log and monitor activities, such as create, reading, copying, amendment and deletion of processed data, as well as exceptions, faults and information security events and regularly review these.
+Furthermore, Sinch shall protect and store (for at least 6 months or such period/s set by Data Protection Legislation) log information, and on request, deliver monitoring data to the Customer.
 Anomalies / incidents / indicators of compromise shall be reported according to the data breach management requirements as set out in clause 13, below.

 10. Communications security